Triamec/DirectFeed/README.md

 If you didn’t make the configuration persistent on the drive, you’ll need to set up the path to the configuration by starting this application, then going to preferences using menu **File | Preferences…**, and setting the *TAM configuration* file preference in the *Startup* category appropriately.

-*Note This application works with the default Triamec workspace on the system.
+*Note: This application works with the default Triamec workspace on the system.
 That is, changing preferences as described above may affect other applications as well.*

 As next step, configure the preferences shown in the *DirectFeed* category.